devlooped/SponsorLink/privacy.md

 (e.g. with the random GUID used for salting hashes) to give you a more seamless, consistent, and personalized experience.

+> NOTE: Your personal data (i.e. your email) is not used at all outside your local machine, and if the
+> manifest is not present (which requires explicit consent for signing), nothing gets persisted or used
+> for any purpose at any time.

 # How to access and control your personal data

 You can also make choices about the collection and use of your data by SponsorLink.
 You can control your personal